qgrid/qgrid.github.io/source/feature/column-types.md

 # Bool

+Three state booleans are supported by the q-grid.
+Here are some specific properties:

+* `trueValue`
+* `falseValue`
+* `isIndeterminate`
+* `isChecked`

 {% docEditor "github/qgrid/ng2-example/tree/column-bool-basic/latest" %}

 # Currency & Number

+Use currency and number types to show decimal values in a appropriate format.
+Here are some specific properties:

+* `format`
+* `symbol`
+* `code`
+* `maxLength`

 {% docEditor "github/qgrid/ng2-example/tree/column-currency-basic/latest" %}

 # Date

+Use this column type to show date or date times. `format` property can be used to control textual representation.

 {% docEditor "github/qgrid/ng2-example/tree/column-date-basic/latest" %}

 # Email & Url

+To show links with appropriate editors email or url column types can be used.

 {% docEditor "github/qgrid/ng2-example/tree/column-email-basic/latest" %}

 # Image & File

+Use image or file column types to add possibility of uploading  links with appropriate editors email or url column types can be used.

+* canUpload
+* hasPreview

 {% docEditor "github/qgrid/ng2-example/tree/column-image-basic/latest" %}